-Back in 2011, French automaker Renault set the front-wheel-drive lap record at the Nürburgring with its Megane RS 265 Trophy, which lapped the notorious German circuit in a
+Back in 2011, French automaker Renault set the front-wheel-drive lap record at the Nürburgring with its Megane RS 265 Trophy, which lapped the notorious German circuit in a time of 8:07.97

 .
 That record sat comfortably in Renault’s lap until a couple of months ago when Spanish automaker SEAT came out with a video showing its latest Leon Cupra lapping the ‘Ring in a time of 7:58.4